crud89/LiteFX/README.md

 ##### Using Visual Studio

 From Visual Studio open the folder where you just checked out the contents of the repository.
 In the *Project Explorer* change the view to *CMake Targets*.
 Right click *LiteFX* and select *Install*.
 Note that by default, builds from Visual Studio builds are always configured in *Debug* mode.
-If you want to create *Release* builds from Visual Studio, create a user preset and overwrite the `CMAKE_BUILD_TYPE` cache variable as described below.
+If you want to create *Release* builds from Visual Studio, create a custom configure preset and overwrite the `CMAKE_BUILD_TYPE` cache variable or create a custom build preset as described below.

 #### Build Customization